OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 We have the three DirectX systems commented out, and an active line for OpenGL.
 On a windows system, you may have this reversed.
 You can see why it might be helpful not to delete unused lines, because then you have to try and remember whether it was RenderSystem_OpenGL or RenderSystem_GL.

-You can also decide where Ogre looks for plugins by changing the 'PluginFolder' variable.
-You can use both absolute and relative paths, but you cannot use environment variables like $(OGRE_HOME).
-For example, if you have built Ogre from source on a linux machine, then you will need a line like this at the beginning of your file:
+You can also decide where %Ogre looks for plugins by changing the @c PluginFolder variable.
+You can use both absolute and relative paths.
+Additionally, you can use the @c OGRE_PLUGIN_DIR environment variable to override the value of @c PluginFolder.

+For example, if you have built %Ogre from source on a linux machine, then you will need a line like this at the beginning of your file:

 ```
 PluginFolder=/usr/local/lib/OGRE
 ```

-By default, Ogre would have been looking in '/usr/lib/OGRE'.
-This is where it would be placed if you installed Ogre from a package manager.
-You may have to do something similar on Mac.
+By default, %Ogre would have been looking in the same directory where the @c plugins.cfg is located, which is sufficient on Windows.

+@note %Ogre is aware whether your app is a bundle.
+Therefore a relative path like `Contents/Frameworks/` will be correctly resolved inside the app bundle on OSX.

 ### resources.cfg